Do You Need a Piano at Home to Take Lessons? (Beginner Guide)

 Digital pianos also allow for volume control and headphone use, which makes practicing at home much easier.
 For many families, this is the most practical starting point.

 If you’re unsure which option is right, our types of pianos guide walks through the differences between grand, upright, and digital pianos in a simple and approachable way.
+We also provide a helpful resource of pianos we love, use and recommend!

 Common Concerns About Getting a Piano